pepperTux/peppertux-game/README.md

 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Larry Ewing - Creator of Tux
 * Discover HaxeFlixel (Book) + Scribd - This recreation's code will likely look like the code in that book quite a lot.
+* Sage + Modarchive - Sage14 (A song in the files for sky levels) (Not added yet, but is planned to be added)

 ## More Info
 I don't know who made salcon, the credits in SuperTux 0.0.6 doesn't say who made it I think.